 Life Insurance Application Denied

-Getting declined for life insurance is frustrating.
+Getting declined for life insurance is frustrating and anxiety-producing.
 You probably applied for coverage, expecting approval for a policy, when you get a call from your agent or a letter declining your application.

 Don’t give up!
 There are many reasons for getting declined for life insurance, but that doesn’t mean all companies will deny you.